krruzic/Reader-YC/README.md

 An up to date signed BAR file is almost always available at this repo.
 ## Requirements:
-I recommend you use virtualenv for this, makes the process much easier BeautifulSoup4
+I recommend you use virtualenv for this, makes the process much easier

+BeautifulSoup4

     `pip install bs4`

 Requests

     `pip install requests`

-Tartutil
+bbtart

-    `pip install /path/to/bbtart/
+    `pip install /path/to/bbtart/`

-The bbtart package is also available on my github.
+The bbtart package is available on my github.

 ## Steps to build:
 Since making bbtart an installable package, building is a lot easier.

 **First Step**
 First create a root directory, I called mine 'apps', then

 **Install Blackberry Tart**
-To do this you'll need to download the bbtart package [here](https://github.com/krruzic/BlackBerry-Tart/) **REQUEST DEBUG TOKEN BAR FILE** `blackberry-debugtokenrequest -storepass STOREPASS -devicepin DEVICEPIN debugtoken.bar`
+To do this you'll need to download the bbtart package [here](https://github.com/krruzic/BlackBerry-Tart/)

+**REQUEST DEBUG TOKEN BAR FILE** `blackberry-debugtokenrequest -storepass STOREPASS -devicepin DEVICEPIN debugtoken.bar`

 note: the storepass is the password you used to first register for debug tokens with RIM

 **BUILD DEBUG BAR:**
-after installing bbtart with pip, run `packager.py package -mdebug
+after installing bbtart with pip, run `packager.py package -mdebug`

 **BUILD RELEASE BAR:**
 Same as above, except specify the `-mrelease` flag after `package`